adobe/aem-dispatcher-experiments/experiments/refetching-flush/README.md

     jmeter -g jmeterResults.jtl -o report/
     open report/index.html

 The Statistics tile in the dashboard has some interesting metrics, including a dramatic range of response times.
-This is due to the fact that the initial 100 threads all require the publish rendering engine to generate them a unique page.
+This is due to the fact that the initial 100 threads all require the publish rendering engine to generate each of them a unique page.
 Once the page is successfully cached (after ~11.6 seconds in the image), the later requests for this page are served _extremely_ quickly, due in part to JMeter and the dispatcher being collocated on the same machine:

 <img src="../img/jmeter-stats.png" >